JNRowe/jnrowe.github.io/articles/tdd_distros.rst

 a few seconds to write.
 This is important, it shouldn't cost a lot to write a test and this is especially true for the simplest task.

-I use a similar technique for managing my public Gentoo overlay, misc-overlay_.
+I use a similar technique for managing my public Gentoo overlay, jnrowe-misc_.
 For example, the blockdiag_ ebuild is accompanied by a series of tests that are run when bumping or stabilising the package, all of which are cribbed from my actual ``blockdiag`` usage.
 This massively reduces the time required to